Staff Dashboard Guide

 Click Remind next to an appointment to send the reminder message.
 It uses the same template the automated reminder would have used.
 Handy when an appointment was booked after the day's reminders ran, or to nudge a patient who hasn't replied.

-Sending or resending a follow-up email
+Sending or resending a pre-visit email

 Recalls